 (4) John le Carré - diverse espionage novels – read somewhere between 1985 and 1988

 Le Carré (especially in his cold war novels) surely is one of the most melancholy of thriller writers, bestowing dignity and a sense of gravitas on his often rather lonely and reflective characters.
 Somehow the following sentence of his has stayed with me over the years.
+"She realized being quite alone in the world.
+But somehow in the wintry landscape her solitude wasn’t disagreeable to her. "

 Trying to locate this quote, I leaf through my yellowing Le Carré pockets (compulsively read as a procrastinating student).
 But instead of yielding the searched for sentence, the thickly printed pages offered an unexpected memento senescere : I wince at the very small font which obviously didn’t pose yet any problem in younger days.